AeroEngineer98/ARES_Mod/README.md

 ### ARES Contributers
 - Andrew Barth

-### February 10, 2023 Commit
+### February 17, 2023 Commit
-- Added more instruments
-- Textured those instruments
-- Added an "include" folder to try to fix Darren's issue of the flight model not loading
-- Added a gear and speedbrake "splaps" handle, as well as a throttle
+- Added a HUD that shows a very basic pitch ladder
-- Added a day/night dimmer switch for cockpit indicator lights
-- The gun now works!
-It works all the time though; no logic stops the gun from firing.
+- The gun works all the time

-### Bunch of Commits
-- Added stuff (sorry I don't remember)
-- Added some instrument frames, including an attitude indicator that moves
+## Inbetween Commits
+- More cockpit textures
+- Clickable cockpit starting objects

 ### January 15, 2023 Commit
 - Separated the cockpit model from the rest of the plane for future cockpit work